 The D.C.
 Office of the Chief Medical Examiner performed an autopsy on Boyland on Jan.
 7, 2021.
 The cause of death was ruled amphetamine intoxication.
 Boyland’s family questioned that conclusion.

 The Boyland family hired Park Dietz & Associates to review the autopsy findings.
 The Park Dietz forensic pathologist agreed that the manner of death was an accident but concluded that Boyland’s death was caused by manual asphyxia.
-Boyland was cremated, so a new autopsy was not possible.
+Boyland was cremated, so a new autopsy wasn’t possible.

 “Compressional asphyxia refers to a situation in which pressure exerted on the chest or back of an individual impedes normal breathing and often leaves no diagnostic physical findings,” reads a summary of the Park Dietz report provided to The Epoch Times by the Boyland family.